Best Habit Tracker Apps for Android (2026)

 TickTick is a full task manager that includes one of the best habit features around.
 If you already want a to-do app, calendar, and Pomodoro timer in one place, the habit section is a free bonus that tracks streaks and shows charts.
 We use it daily to fold habits into our actual schedule.
 Free works well, premium adds more.
 See our planner apps roundup for similar all-in-one tools.

-7. Habit Tracker by Simple Design
+7. Habit Tracker - Habit Diary

 8. Productive